MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-cloud-discovery.md

 This article provides a list of Cloud Discovery errors and resolution recommendations for each.

+Even after Discovery is set up, customers might continue hardening the Operating System in order to meet compliance standards.
+However, this action might cause interference with the containerization service itself.

 ## Microsoft Defender for Endpoint integration

 If you integrated Microsoft Defender for Endpoint with Defender for Cloud Apps, and you don't see the results of the integration.